sxcdennis/Network/SSH.md

 Next, the utility will scan your local account for the id_rsa.pub key that we created earlier.
 When it finds the key, it will prompt you for the password of the remote user's account.

-Once you've finsihed typing in the password, the utility will connect to the account on the remote host using the password you provided.
+Once you've finished typing in the password, the utility will connect to the account on the remote host using the password you provided.
 It will then copy the contents of your ~/.ssh/id_rsa.pub key into a file in the remote account's home ~/.ssh directory called authorized_keys.

 **3. Authenticate your Server Using SSH Keys**